Week 1️⃣ 3️⃣

 Sugar has one of the most consequential histories of any commodity, tying together politics, labour, culture, and global trade.

-The story begins in Papua New Guinea around 8,000–10,000 years ago, where sugarcane was first domesticated and chewed for its sweet juice.
-From there it spread into Southeast Asia and India, where techniques for boiling and crystallizing sugar emerged by the first millennium CE.
-Persian and later Islamic cultivators refined these methods, and by the Middle Ages, sugar was grown across the Mediterranean.
-Europeans first encountered it during the Crusades, where it was considered a rare and exotic luxury.
+The story begins in Papua New Guinea around 8,000–10,000 years ago, where sugarcane was first domesticated.
+It spread through Southeast Asia and India, where crystallization techniques emerged by the first millennium CE.
+Persian and Islamic cultivators refined these methods, and by the Middle Ages, sugar reached Europe through the Crusades as a rare luxury.

-The Age of Exploration radically expanded sugar’s scope.
-Spanish and Portuguese colonizers carried cane to the Canary Islands, Madeira, and eventually the Caribbean and Brazil.
-The hot, humid climate proved ideal, but sugar was extremely labor-intensive.
-Indigenous peoples were quickly decimated by disease and violence, leading Europeans to turn to the transatlantic slave trade.
-Millions of Africans were forcibly transported to toil in cane fields and mills, where conditions were so brutal that the average life expectancy on many Caribbean plantations was only about eight years.
+The Age of Exploration radically expanded sugar's scope.
+Spanish and Portuguese colonizers carried cane to the Caribbean and Brazil, where the climate proved ideal.
+But sugar was extremely labour-intensive.
+After indigenous peoples were decimated by disease and violence, Europeans turned to the transatlantic slave trade.
+Millions of Africans were forcibly transported to toil in cane fields under conditions so brutal that average life expectancy on many Caribbean plantations was only eight years.

-By the 18th century, sugar was at the heart of the triangular trade, a vast system linking three continents.
-Enslaved Africans were shipped across the Atlantic to the Americas, where they were forced to produce sugar, tobacco, and other plantation crops.
-Those goods, especially sugar and rum, were carried to Europe, feeding growing consumer demand.
-In turn, European merchants sent textiles, manufactured goods, and weapons to Africa, where they were exchanged for more captives.
-This cycle created immense wealth in Europe while devastating African societies and enslaving millions.
+By the 18th century, sugar anchored the triangular trade linking three continents.
+Enslaved Africans were shipped to the Americas to produce sugar and rum for Europe, while European merchants sent manufactured goods and weapons to Africa for more captives.
+This cycle created immense European wealth while devastating African societies.

-The brutality underpinning this sweetness was laid bare in 1781 when the crew of the British slave ship Zong threw over 130 enslaved Africans overboard to claim insurance on their “lost cargo.”
-The case, treated in court as an insurance dispute rather than mass murder, outraged the public and energized abolitionists.
-A decade later, in 1791, activists organized a boycott of West Indian sugar—the first large-scale consumer boycott in history— urging households to avoid slave-produced sugar.
-Symbols like “anti-slavery” sugar bowls spread the message that everyday consumption carried moral weight.
+The brutality was exposed in 1781 when the slave ship Zong's crew threw 130 enslaved Africans overboard to claim insurance.
+The case, treated as property loss rather than murder, outraged the public and energized abolitionists.
+In 1791, activists organized history's first large-scale consumer boycott of West Indian sugar, using symbols like "anti-slavery" sugar bowls to show that everyday consumption carried moral weight.

 📽️ Slideshow